ssenmosip/mosip-temp-documentation/Hardware-Software-requirements.md

 * Minimum 12 cores CPU
 * 128 GB RAM
 * 3 TB HDD
-Note : Get 3 servers each with this configuration
+* Red Hat Enterprise Linux or CentOS latest version
-* SAN Storage for backup
+* SAN Storage for backup atleast 6 TB with a dual controller SAN Switch Note : Get 3 servers each with this configuration * Hardware Firewall Device

 # For Staging and Production
 This section talks about the hardware and software requirements for serious MOSIP deployments for staging and production.